Wi5/ns3_802.11_frame_aggregation/README.md

 Author's self-archive version: http://diec.unizar.es/~jsaldana/personal/amsterdam_2017_in_proc.pdf

-`wifi-central-controlled-aggregation_v140.cc` is the ns3 file used for the paper.

 ## Content of the repository

-The `.cc` file contains the ns3 script.
+The `wifi-central-controlled-aggregation.cc` has more improvements.
+It contains the ns3 script.
+It can be run with ns3-27.

+The file `wifi-central-controlled-aggregation_v140.cc` is the ns3 file used for the paper.
 It has been run with ns3-26 (https://www.nsnam.org/ns-3-26/).

+The folder `traces` contains the traces used for the video download applications (http://www2.tkn.tu-berlin.de/research/trace/ltvt.html).

-The folder `shell_scripts_used_in_the_paper` contains the files used for obtaining each of the figures presented in the paper.
+The folder `shell_scripts_used_in_the_paper` contains the files used for obtaining each of the figures presented in the IEEE Communications Letters paper:

 - Figure 1
 ```